 As executive chef and manager of Southside Smokehouse in Landrum, McClure is living a life she did not foresee as a young Wofford College art history student.
 Not only is she following in the footsteps of her restaurateur parents, but she's doing so in the hometown she swore she'd leave one day.

 Though harsh financial realities compelled her to leave school and seek out restaurant work, it soon became clear she was on her way to embracing her destiny.

-Here, Chef McClure explains a bit about her journey and how it will inform her tenure as an SC Chef Ambassador:
+Here, Chef McClure explains a bit about her journey and how it will inform her tenure as a South Carolina Chef Ambassador: